-Such agencies should be encouraged to investigate alleged violations of the law off school property if at all possible.
-An investigation can take place immediately on school property at the request of the building administrator if the alleged violation of law took place on school property or in emergency situations.
+Such agencies should be encouraged to investigate alleged violations of the law off academy property if at all possible.
+An investigation can take place immediately on academy property at the request of the School Leader if the alleged violation of law took place on academy property or in emergency situations.

-When police or other authorities arrive at the Academy and wish to interview a student or investigate an alleged violation of law, they must contact the building administrator indicating the nature of their investigation and their desire to question a student or students.
+When police or other authorities arrive at the Academy and wish to interview a student or investigate an alleged violation of law, they must contact the School Leader indicating the nature of their investigation and their desire to question a student or students.